 Teaching children to take care of the environment starts with reading!
-Discover the top Earth Day books for kids that are sure to inspire your child.
+Discover the top Earth Day books for preschoolers that are sure to inspire your child.

 I’ll be honest: I skip past news about the environment—at least the bad news.
 I don’t do this because I’m oblivious to the facts or I’m set on disregarding the planet.